Site Overlay

 Low vision occupational therapists help individuals with low vision improve their independence and quality of life by teaching them to use their remaining vision effectively and adapt tasks and their environment.

-They provide assessments and training on visual techniques like eccentric viewing, recommend and train clients on assistive technology and devices such as magnifiers, and offer strategies for home safety, mobility, and managing daily activities like cooking and medication management.
+They provide assessments and training in visual techniques such as eccentric viewing, recommend and train clients on assistive technology and devices, such as magnifiers, and offer strategies for home safety, mobility, and managing daily activities, such as cooking and medication management.

 How do they help with visual skills?